Why Open Source is Exposed: How Integrated SDKs Affect Your App

 However, there are some major downsides that you need to consider when thinking about opting for an open source SDK, and significant advantages to integrating proprietary SDKs in your apps.

-- Exposed – First and foremost, as opposed to a proprietary SDK, an Open Source SDK exposes your code base for all to see, making your entire library visible to malicious entities.
-This makes any open SDK extremely more vulnerable to fraud.
+- Exposed – First and foremost, as opposed to a proprietary SDK, an Open Source SDK exposes your code base for all to see, making your entire library visible to anyone.
 It’s much easier for a bad actor to create fraud when they have access to the ins and outs of the system, and know how it works.
-If I’m a bad actor, I’m less likely to attempt an attack on a proprietary SDK simply because it’ll take a lot more work.
 Anyone can copy an http request and change parameters to fake data which is sent to the server.
 Some SDKs have built a logic to help the server understand that the data actually came from the SDK.
 An open code exposes this logic, making it far more vulnerable to manipulation.

 - Not Truly Open – Many companies that boast an “open source SDK” only have a semi open one, meaning it can be viewed but not improved by the community.
 Having an Open Source SDK that external developers can’t really contribute to kind of misses the entire purpose of open source.
 If the SDK is technically open, but is not in any way open to changes or edits, it therefore lacks one of the key elements of an open source code.

-- Control – Since the code is well, open, anyone can take the source code of the SDK, alter it as they see fit and integrate it into their app.
-This can result in a variety of unmonitored and untrackable SDK versions, overloading support and making it practically impossible to manage the different “bootlegged” versions of your SDK floating around.
+- Control – Since the code is, well, open, anyone can take the source code of the SDK, alter it as they see fit and integrate it into their app.
+This can result in a variety of unmonitored and unmeasurable SDK versions, overloading support and making it practically impossible to manage the different “bootlegged” versions of your SDK floating around.